Alice Bacon, Baroness Bacon

-Alice Martha Bacon, Baroness Bacon, (10 September 1909 – 24 March 1993) was a British Labour Party politician born in Normanton, West Yorkshire.
+Alice Martha Bacon, Baroness Bacon, (10 September 1909 – 24 March 1993) was a British Labour Party politician.
+She served as a Member of Parliament from 1945 to 1970, was appointed to the Privy Council in 1966 and was Minister of State at the Department of Education and Science.

 Early life and education

+Alice Martha Bacon was born on 10 September 1909 in Normanton, West Yorkshire.

-Bacon's father was secretary of the Whitwood branch of the National Union of Mineworkers and the family joined in local campaigns to alleviate poverty.
+Bacon's father was secretary of the Whitwood branch of the National Union of Mineworkers (NUM) and the family joined in local campaigns to alleviate poverty.
 She was educated at Normanton Girls' High School and Stockwell Teachers' Training College, before becoming a schoolteacher.

 Political career

 At the age of 16, Bacon delivered her first political speech, and she joined the Labour Party around the same time.
 In 1935, she became as Labour's League of Youth delegate to the Socialist Youth International Conference.
-Bacon was active in the National Union of Teachers and became president of its West Yorkshire division in 1944.
+Bacon was active in the National Union of Teachers (NUT) and became president of its West Yorkshire division in 1944.

 In 1938, Bacon was selected as the candidate for Leeds North East, for which she became the MP in the 1945 general election, as the city's first woman MP.

-When constituency boundaries were revised for the 1955 general election, she transferred to Leeds South East constituency and served it as MP until she retired in 1970.
+Bacon focused on pay and workplace conditions, education and housing in Parliament.
+She spoke of her hopes to "abolish poverty, but also the feeling of pauperism" in a speech on the 1947 National Assistance Bill.
+She was an early proponent of abolishing the death penalty and introduced a Bill in 1956 against capital punishment.

 Bacon was on the Labour Party's National Executive Committee from 1941 until 1970, and chaired it in 1950–1951.
 In the 1953 Coronation Honours she was appointed a CBE.

+When constituency boundaries were revised for the 1955 general election, Bacon transferred from Leeds North East to Leeds South East constituency and served it as MP until she retired in 1970.

 When Labour returned to government under Harold Wilson's leadership in 1964, Bacon became a Minister of State at the Home Office up to 1967, serving under Frank Soskice and Roy Jenkins in a period of liberalising reforms.
-She was appointed to the Privy Council in 1966.
+Bacon was appointed to the Privy Council in 1966.
 From 1967 to 1970 she was Minister of State at the Department of Education and Science, where she campaigned for comprehensive education.

 On her retirement from the House of Commons, Bacon was created on 14 October 1970 Baroness Bacon of the City of Leeds and of Normanton in the West Riding of Yorkshire.

+Bacon died on 24 March 1993, aged 83.